Faylixe/googlecodejam-client/README.md

 ```

 The session could be then used to retrieve contest information, problem description and analysis, download input file
 as submit solution as well.
+You can check the [javadoc](http://faylixe.fr/googlecodejam-client/apidocs) to get more informations.

 ## Command line application